AloqailyHat/Usecase-6-Project-3/README.md

     identifiers to confirm they are true duplicates.

 12. **Accuracy Check:**
-    12.1.
-Data Type: In the Lands dataset, we changed the data type from int to float.
-In the Apartments dataset, we converted the "Bath" column from object to int, and for the ["Kitchen", "Car_Entrance", "Elevator", "Furnished"] columns, we changed the data type from int to category.
-In Villas dataset
+    12\.1.
+Data Type: In In Villas and Apartments datasets, we converted the "Bath" column from object to int, and for the ["Kitchen", "Car_Entrance", "Elevator", "Furnished"] columns, we changed the data type from int to category.
+The Lands dataset remains the same.
-    12.2.
+    12\.2.
 Outlairs

 ## Key Insights